 Single-parent homes are actually preferred for some kids.

 Since I was working with a U.S. government agency, I knew the social worker couldn’t discriminate against me based on marital status (this is not the case with all agencies or all countries, so a little research is in order before you begin the process).
 I was surprised to find that single-parent homes are actually sometimes preferred for kids who have had unhealthy relationships with caregivers in the past.

 Kids can’t triangulate if there’s no triangle.

 Many kids who experienced early trauma have developed maladaptive social skills.
 The very skills that kept them alive at one point in their life can make them extremely difficult to parent.
 Triangulation (playing two parents against each other to get their needs met) sometimes means that mom sees one side of a child and dad sees a completely different side.
 I have friends whose marriages have been severely tested (some nearly to the breaking point) by kids who are still working to learn that their parents will meet their needs.
 The good news for single parents is that this doesn’t work for their kids at home.

 Kids need families.
 Today.

 I’ve saved the most important reason for last.
-Adoption is never a completely selfless act, but the fact is that there are many, many children around the world who need a family.
+Adoption is never a completely selfless act, but the fact is that many, many children around the world need a family.
 Very likely, there are children in your town who need a family.
 They need to know the love and security of a forever home.
 And you can meet that need.